 - Provide enough shade for workers to cool down and rest.
 Encourage workers to take five minute shade breaks throughout the day.
 They should not wait until they feel sick.

 - Have an effective written heat illness prevention plan that includes emergency response procedures.
+Cal/OSHA provides an e-tool with information on how to develop your heat illness plan.

 - Train employees and supervisors on heat illness prevention.